Irish media minister announces external review of governance and culture at RTE

 Ms Martin announced the external review after meeting the chairwoman of the RTE Board, Siun Ni Raghallaigh, at her department in Dublin on Saturday afternoon.

+The minister warned that the scale of the issues facing RTE was verging on an “existential crisis” and a “root and branch” review was required.

-RTE has commissioned its own external probe into the contracts of other higher earners at the broadcaster.
+RTE has commissioned its own external probe, by auditors Grant Thornton, into the contracts of other higher earners at the broadcaster.

 Ms Martin said the “revelations signal potential deeper challenges in the organisation”.